Getting Started Introduction

 version: 2 jobs: build: docker: - image: circleci/ruby:2.4.1 steps: - checkout - run: echo "A first hello"

 Commit the file by entering comments and clicking the Commit New File button.

 - image: circleci/ruby:2.4.1 text tells CircleCI what Docker image to use when it builds your project.
 CircleCI will use the image to boot up a “container” — a virtual computing environment where it will install any languages, system utilities, dependencies, web browsers, and tools, that your project might need to run.

 For this step, you will need a CircleCI account.
 If you already have a CircleCI account then you can navigate to your dashboard, or if you are using CircleCI Server substitute your hostname:

 https://<your-circleci-hostname>.com/dashboard.
 If you don’t have an account yet, visit the CircleCI signup page and click “Start with GitHub”.
 You will need to give CircleCI access to your GitHub account to run your builds.

 Next, you will be given the option of following any projects you have access to that are already building on CircleCI (this would typically apply to developers connected to a company or organization’s GitHub account).
 On the next screen, you’ll be able to add the repo you just created as a new project on CircleCI.

-To add your new repo, ensure that your GitHub account is selected in the dropdown in the upper-left, Select the Add Projects page, and find the repository you just created in the list, then click the Set Up project button next to it.
+To add your new repo, ensure that your GitHub account is selected in the dropdown in the upper-left, Select the Add Projects page, and find the repository you just created in the list (you can also search for it), then click the Set Up Project button next to it.

 Running Your First CircleCI Build!